-There are no controlled studies that report a strong association between lyme disease and CD.
-However, lyme disease is an inflammatory disease that affects multiple body organs including the gastrointestinal system.
+There are no controlled studies that report a strong association between Lyme disease and CD.
+However, Lyme disease is an inflammatory disease that affects multiple body organs including the gastrointestinal system.
 And subjects with lyme can be more sensitive to several foods such as gluten-containing dairy and high-fructose products.
-This is also reported by patients recovering from a recent gastrointestinal infection, those with inflammatory bowel disease, and others.
+This sensitivity has been reported by patients recovering from a recent gastrointestinal infection, those with inflammatory bowel disease, and others.

 What is the association between celiac disease (CD) and skin rashes after following a gluten-free diet (GFD)?

-Example: flaking scalp issues using GF products, seasonal psoriasis on hands and feet.
+Example: flaking scalp issues using gluten-free products, seasonal psoriasis on hands and feet.
 Which professional should I see?

-CD is related to a skin condition called Dermatitis Herpetiformis which responds well to the gluten-free diet (GFD).
+CD is related to a skin condition called Dermatitis Herpetiformis which responds well to the gluten-free diet.
 A separate condition called gluten/wheat allergy can be associated with eczema that responds to avoiding wheat.

-However, the skin/scalp issues or seasonal psoriasis may not be directly linked to CD or the GFD.
-One reason could be the nutritional deficiencies due to malabsorption either from untreated celiac disease or dietary restrictions from not following the gluten-free diet in a healthy way.
+However, the skin/scalp issues or seasonal psoriasis may or may not be directly linked to CD or the gluten-free diet.
+One reason could be the nutritional deficiencies due to malabsorption either from untreated CD or dietary restrictions from not following the gluten-free diet in a healthy way.
 A visit with an allergist or dermatologist may be helpful to uncover the reason for the rash.
 Meeting with a dietitian skilled in CD can help to balance the diet.
-Visit Nutritional Consults under Nutrition and the Gluten-Free Diet on www.celiacnow.org.

 * Key Words: